Eucalyptus Oil Fibromyalgia

 • 1 ounce sweet almond oil

-1. Mix all your ingredients and pour the concoction into the spray bottle
+1. Mix all your ingredients and pour the concoction into a spray bottle

 2. Spray some onto the affected area and gently massage it deep into your skin in circular motions, for a few minutes.
 You will feel a warm glow as you do this.